-Sustainable infrastructure is something that is being talked about more and more.
+Sustainable infrastructure is being discussed more and more.
 Are you a business looking for more sustainable infrastructure?
 Instead of looking online, you should think about transforming your existing infrastructure.
 This blog will look at examples of sustainable infrastructure and how to find them.

 The cities of the future will be more sustainable than ever before.
 The infrastructure in our urban areas can help us achieve this goal by encouraging greener practices and reducing our carbon footprint.